anand40090/Apache-Airflow-Helm/README.md

 ```
 _________________

-2. Configure AWS cli with the AWS-USER screate & Private key
+2. Configure AWS cli with the AWS-USER Secrete & Private key

 ```
 1. Sign in to the AWS Management Console: Sign in to the AWS Management Console using your AWS account credentials.